OhnePixel

 Mark Zimmermann (born 11 May 1998), also known as ohnePixel, is a German Twitch streamer and YouTuber.
-He is known for his knowledge on skins and trading in Counter-Strike: Global Offensive and Counter-Strike 2.
-He is the second largest Counter-Strike streamer worldwide, only below Gaules.
+Known for his knowledge of skins and trading within Counter-Strike: Global Offensive and Counter-Strike 2, he has been cited as the most popular English-language Counter-Strike streamer.

 Early life

 Mark Zimmermann was born on 11 May 1998.
 He grew up in Lüneburg, Lower Saxony, Germany.

 Career

 ohnePixel began streaming in 2021.
 After the release of Counter-Strike 2, ohnePixel began streaming the game regularly and pointing out bugs.
 In July 2023, he received a donation of CS:GO items worth $129,000.
-His opening of the cases was the largest in the game ever, but it was a bust.
-In 2024, ohnePixel, along with YouTuber zipel, opened a skin marketplace, but it crashed almost immediately due to the demand.
+Consisting of in-game cases, his subsequent opening of them was the largest in the game's history, but it was a bust.
+In 2024, ohnePixel, along with YouTuber zipel, opened a skin marketplace, but it crashed almost immediately due to high demand.
 He later bought the website Skinbid with ULTI Agency. ohnePixel also signed a team, which he coached, to qualify for the Perfect World Shanghai Major 2024.
-The team, DRILLAS, was able to make it to the APAC RMR after winning the Middle Eastern qualifiers but was eliminated there.
-The team was criticized for attending the APAC RMR with only two out of five Asian players, as there were only a limited amount of spots for Asian teams.
+The team, DRILLAS, was able to make it to the APAC RMR after winning the Middle Eastern qualifiers, but was eliminated there.
+The team was criticized for using a player substitution to attend the APAC RMR with only two out of five players actually from the region, something that was seen by the game's APAC community as "an attempt to steal one of the APAC slots back to Europe".